joshenders/hdmetor.github.io/_drafts/generate_text_with_deep_learning.md

     return itertools.chain.from_iterable(map(func, *iterable))
 ```

-Now we are ready to process the text:
+We can finally process the text:

 ```python